 Continental, Aurora to jointly develop self-driving systems for trucks

-(Reuters) - German automotive parts company Continental AG and U.S.-based self-driving technology firm Aurora Innovation said on Thursday they would jointly design and develop autonomous systems for the trucking industry.
+(Reuters) -German automotive parts company Continental AG and U.S.-based self-driving technology firm Aurora Innovation will join forces to design and develop autonomous driving systems for trucks, the two companies said on Thursday.

 Investors and industry executives have been concerned about heavy investments going into self-driving technology and the protracted timelines to develop it.

-Continental, which will manage the lifecycle of the hardware kits it supplies for the Aurora Driver technology platform, said it expects production to begin in 2027.

-The companies also said Aurora Horizon is expected to be launched next year.
-The autonomous freight truck subscription service is based on the technology that Continental will help develop and build.
+Aurora Innovation already has partnerships with PACCAR Inc and Volvo to develop and test Aurora Driver, its self-driving system, on their trucks.

-Aurora Driver will also be available for commercial fleet operators and freight carriers across the United States and is expected to reduce costs of adopting autonomous driving technology, the two companies said.
+This system will be launched next year, for commercial fleet operators and freight carriers across the United States, and come with a subscription service called Aurora Horizon, the companies said.

+Continental will only start providing the hardware for all future iterations of Aurora Driver, with production expected to start in 2027, the companies added.

+They expect Aurora Driver to reduce the cost of adopting autonomous driving technology.